 - Plants won’t grow as large because they have access to less nutrients.

 - Plants with a pot in the ground need more watering.

 If you’re using the pot in ground technique for indoor plants, remember that most of the nutrients they’ll find will be those in their own potting soil mix.
-You’ll have to keep repotting them on schedule or topdress them to ensure they have enough to keep on going.
+You’ll have to keep repotting them on schedule, fertilize them or topdress them to ensure they have enough to keep on going.

 If you’re willing to use it, you can reduce the need for frequent watering by spreading a few tablespoons of hydrogel powder in the space between both pots.

 When to replace plants with the pot in a pot system

 Usually, summer annuals will die off in fall or at the beginning of winter.
 You can pull them out when flowers have wilted and discard them in the compost, or let them be during the winter and only replace them directly come spring.

 But when replacing pots in your garden is so easy, why not replace them with winter-blooming flowers such as heather?
 You’ll be able to switch them back to summer flowers in spring.
 And you can probably set those winter flowers in their own buried pot bed in a cooler, shady place that will protect them from the summer heat and sun.